Canon 5D Mark III vs Panasonic TZ200

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark III and the Panasonic TZ200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.